DevTeam/Pure.DI/README.md

 }
 ```

-_Defining generic type arguments using special marker types like *__TT__* in the sample above is one of the distinguishing features of this library.
+This code creates a composer *__Glue__* to create a composition root *__Program__* below. _Defining generic type arguments using special marker types like *__TT__* in the sample above is one of the distinguishing features of this library.
 So there is an easy way to bind complex generic types with nested generic types and with any type constraints._

-### Time to open boxes!
+### Time to open boxes! :heart::skull::robot:

 ```csharp
 class Program